madmous/madClones/README.md

 This repo is under active development.
-I am working on it daily and will release the 2.0.0 very soon.
-The version 1.0.0 covered the login, sign up and home page: you can create a team and add boards in it or directly add them in your personal boards.
+I am working on it daily and will release the 2.1.0 very soon.
+Version 1.0.0 covered the login, sign up and home page: you can create a team and add boards in it or directly add them in your personal boards.
 You can also star and unstar all your boards.
+Version 2.0.0 added the card view that allows to add cards, card items and move them between cards.
 Do no hesitate to contribute and/or send me feedback on [twitter](https://twitter.com/datmadmous)

 ## Live demo